armcha/LuseenBottomNavigation/README.md

  bottomNavigationView.disableShadow();
 ```

-You can set your custom font for item text
+You can set your custom font for item text.
 assets/fonts/your_font.ttf
 ```java
  bottomNavigationView.setFont(Typeface.createFromAsset(getApplicationContext().getAssets(), "fonts/your_font.ttf"));